 - Select the column you want to move.

-- Put the mouse pointer to the edge of the selection until it changes from a regular cross to a 4-sided arrow cursor.
+- Hover the mouse pointer over the edge of the selection until it changes from a regular cross to a four-sided arrow.
 You'd better not do this anywhere around the column heading because the cursor can have too many different shapes in that area.
 But it works just fine on the right or left edge of the selected column, as shown in the screenshot.

 - Press and hold the Shift key, and then drag the column to a new location.
 You will see a faint "I" bar along the entire length of the column and a box indicating where the new column will be moved.